 The major functions of the plinth level can be listed as follows:

-- This, along with the structural elements, prevents the building from completely leaking moisture.
+- Along with the structural elements it prevents the building from completely leaking moisture.

 - It acts as a medium to transfer the load coming from the superstructure to the bottom of the foundation.

 - It enhances the aesthetic appearance of the building.